chen-judge/MapGPT/README.md

 <pre>
 @inproceedings{chen2024mapgpt,
-  title={MapGPT: Map-Guided Prompting with Adaptive Path Planning for Vision-and-Language Navigation}, author={Chen, Jiaqi and Lin, Bingqian and Xu, Ran and Chai, Zhenhua and Liang, Xiaodan and Wong, Kwan-Yee K}, booktitle = "Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics", year={2024}
+  title={MapGPT: Map-Guided Prompting with Adaptive Path Planning for Vision-and-Language Navigation}, author={Chen, Jiaqi and Lin, Bingqian and Xu, Ran and Chai, Zhenhua and Liang, Xiaodan and Wong, Kwan-Yee~K.}, booktitle = "Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics", year={2024}
 }